smartanthill/smartanthill2_0/docs/design-documents/protocols/sadlp-rf.rst

 HAMMING-32-CORRECTION Packets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For HAMMING-32-CORRECTION packets, SADLP-RF-DATA is **\| UPPER-LAYER-PAYLOAD-HAMM32 \|**
+For HAMMING-32-CORRECTION packets, SADLP-RF-DATA is **\| SALTED-SCRAMBLED-UPPER-LAYER-PAYLOAD-HAMM32 \|**

-where UPPER-LAYER-PAYLOAD-HAMM32 is a conversion of UPPER-LAYER-PAYLOAD into a sequence of HAMM32 blocks, with UPPER-LAYER-PAYLOAD being payload from upper layer, and conversion is performed as described above.
+where SALTED-SCRAMBLED-UPPER-LAYER-PAYLOAD-HAMM32 is a conversion of SALTED-SCRAMBLED-UPPER-LAYER-PAYLOAD into a sequence of HAMM32 blocks, with SALTED-SCRAMBLED-UPPER-LAYER-PAYLOAD obtained by applying Salted-SCRAMBLED procedure (as described in :ref:`sascrambling` document) to payload from upper layer, and conversion is performed as described above.

+In the absolutely worst case for HAMMING-32-CORRECTION packets, maximum distance between edges is always <= 39.
+However, given Salted-SCRAMBLING, it is statistically MUCH better than that.

 HAMMING-32-2D-CORRECTION Packets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^